-If that first outcome is HCV antibody reactive, then a second test is advised.
-Just because you have HCV antibodies in your bloodstream doesn’t mean you have the virus.
+If the first test outcome is HCV antibody reactive, then a second test is advised.
+Just because you have HCV antibodies in your bloodstream doesn’t mean you’ve contracted hepatitis C.

 The second test checks for HCV ribonucleic acid (RNA).
 RNA molecules play a vital role in the expression and regulation of genes.
 The results of this second test are as follows:

-- If HCV RNA are detected, you’re currently infected with the hepatitis C virus.
+- If HCV RNA is detected, you currently have HCV.

-- If no HCV RNA are found, you are not infected with the hepatitis C virus.
+- If no HCV RNA is found, you don’t have HCV.

 A follow-up test may be ordered to determine whether your first HCV antibody reactive outcome was a false positive.

-If you’re currently infected, you should meet with a doctor soon to plan treatment.
-Further testing will be done to determine the extent of the disease and whether there has been any damage to your liver.
-Depending on the nature of your disease, you may or may not immediately begin drug treatment.
+If you do have hepatitis C, meet with a healthcare provider soon to plan treatment.
+Further testing will be done to determine the extent of the disease and whether there’s been any damage to your liver.
+Depending on the nature of your case, you may or may not immediately begin drug treatment.

-However, because you’re infected, you should not donate blood.
-You should also inform your sexual partners.
-Your doctor can give you a complete list of other precautions and steps to take.
-For example, your doctor will need to know all the drugs and supplements you take to make sure that nothing will raise your risk of further liver damage, or interact with medications you may be prescribed to treat the hepatitis.
+Because you have hepatitis C, don’t donate blood.
+Also inform your sexual partners.
+Your doctor can give you a complete list of other precautions and steps to take, too.
+For example, your doctor will need to know all the drugs and supplements you take to make sure that nothing will raise your risk of further liver damage or interact with medications you may be prescribed to treat condition.

-The test for hepatitis C antibodies, as well as follow-up blood tests, can be done in most labs that perform routine blood work.
+The test for HCV antibodies, as well as follow-up blood tests, can be done in most labs that perform routine blood work.
 A regular blood sample will be taken and analyzed.
 No special steps, such as fasting, are needed on your part.

-Many insurance companies cover hepatitis C testing, but you should check with your insurer first to be sure.
-Many communities offer free or low-cost testing.
+Many insurance companies cover hepatitis C testing, but check with your insurer first to be sure.
+Many communities offer free or low-cost testing, too.
 Check with your doctor’s office or local hospital to find out what’s available near you.

 Testing for hepatitis C is simple and no more painful than any other blood test.
-But if you’re at risk for the disease or fear that you may have been exposed, getting tested — and starting treatment if necessary — can save you serious health problems for years to come.
+But if you’re at risk for the disease or think you may have been exposed, getting tested — and starting treatment if necessary — can save you serious health problems for years to come.